• Software

 Navigation stacks are a fundamental user interface component in iOS.
 We use them everyday as we tap in and out of messages in Mail, search our contacts to make a phone call, and adjust the settings on our phones.
 Being so crucial to the user experience, I was a bit surprised to find a navigation related bug in SwiftUI.
 Navigation titles from dismissed views were piling up at the top of the navigation bar in an overlapping mess.
 What the heck?!
 Here, we will go over sample code that both recreates this behavior and demonstrates current fixes.

-Based on XCode v12.3 and SwiftUI 2.0
+• Based on XCode v12.3 and SwiftUI 2.0

-Feel free to fire up XCode and start a new project or if you are feeling lazy download the completed demo here.
+• Feel free to fire up XCode and start a new project or if you are feeling lazy download the completed demo here.

 FoodGroups Demo

-will display a list with two categories, fruits and vegetables.
+To recreate the overlapping title phenomenon we will code up a small demo app that lets users explore food groups.
+There will be two views in the app.
+Our primary ContentView will display a list with two categories, fruits and vegetables.
 Tapping a food group will navigate to a detailed list of example foods.
 We won’t code up additional user interaction, but let’s assume in our detailed view we expect the user to edit the content, so we will want to provide mechanisms to save or cancel changes.

-Here is the code for a simple data model and main ContentView
+Here is the code for a simple data model and main ContentView:

 struct FoodGroup {